simonkowallik/as3ninja/docs/vault.rst

 As secrets are often used to guarantee confidentiality and integrity, it is crucial to prevent compromise.
 As configuration management and version control systems, like git(hub), are not well suited nor meant to hold secret information Vault provides a solution to manage secrets for AS3 Ninja.

-Different types of secrets exist, therefore Vault provides a varity of `Secrets Engines` to fullfil the specific needs of these secret types.
+Different types of secrets exist, therefore Vault provides a variety of `Secrets Engines` to fullfil the specific needs of these secret types.
 Two `Secrets Engines` are useful particular for AS3 Ninja:

 * KV1